![]() |

 Set the oven to 375F/190C.
 Bring the water to a boil.
 (I use a 4-cup Pyrex measuring bowl in the microwave.)

 Lightly oil a 1.5 or 2 quart baking dish.
-Rinse barley, kamut and quinoa in a strainer under running water.
-Turn into the baking dish then add all remaining ingredients.
+Rinse the barley, kamut and quinoa in a strainer under running water.
+Turn these into the baking dish then add all the remaining ingredients.
 Pour boiling water over top and give it all a quick stir.

-Cover with a lid or tight foil and bake for 1 hour.
+Cover the baking dish with a lid or tight foil and bake for 1 hour.
 (If the oven isn’t fully preheated, no problem, just put it in and bake for 1 hour plus whatever time remains to preheat.)

 Remove from oven, fluff with a fork, cover and let rest for 5 minutes.
 Fluff again.